ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, the Minneapolis office has longer than average wait times at around 15.3 months.
-The approval rating for this office is below the national average by 13.2%.
+As the table here and the chart below indicate, in 2021, the Minneapolis office has a shorter wait time than the national average with about an 8 month wait time.
+The approval rating for this office is just slightly below the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.